awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_ai-opt-out_effective.md

 ## What is the effective AI services opt\-out policy?<a name="effective-ai-opt-out-policy-defined"></a>

-The *effective AI services opt\-out policy* specifies the final rules that apply to an AWS account\.
+The *effective AI services opt\-out policy* specifies the final rules that apply to an account\.
 It is the aggregation of any AI services opt\-out policies that the account inherits, plus any AI services opt\-out policies that are directly attached to the account\.
-When you attach an AI services opt\-out policy to the organization's root, it applies to all accounts in your organization\.
+When you attach an AI services opt\-out policy to the organization root, it applies to all accounts in your organization\.
 When you attach an AI services opt\-out policy to an OU, it applies to all accounts and OUs that belong to the OU\.
-When you attach a policy directly to an account, it applies only to that one AWS account\.
+When you attach a policy directly to an account, it applies only to that one account\.

 For example, the AI services opt\-out policy attached to the organization root might specify that all accounts in the organization opt out of content use by all AWS machine learning services\.
 A separate AI services opt\-out policy attached directly to one member account specifies that it opts in to content use for only Amazon Rekognition\.
 The combination of these AI services opt\-out policies comprises the effective AI services opt\-out policy\.
 The result is that all accounts in the organization are opted out of all AWS services, with the exception of one account that opts in to Amazon Rekognition\.